MicrosoftDocs/memdocs/windows-365/enterprise/set-up-tenants-windows-365-gcc.md

 ## Map the commercial and government tenants

 To connect the two tenants, the **AAD Tenant Mapping.ps1** PowerShell script must be run.
-This script will give admins either or both of the following abilities:
+This script is a pre-requisite to give admins either or both of the following abilities:

 - Upload custom images for use with Windows 365 Government Cloud PCs.
 - Define Azure Network Connections so that the Windows 365 Government Cloud PCs can access on-premises or Microsoft-hosted resources.